knative/specs/specs/eventing/control-plane.md

 `Ready` condition, including events received by the Channel before the `Subscription` was created.

-When a Channel is created, its `spec.channelTemplate` field MUST be populated to indicate which of several possible Channel implementations to use.
+When a Channel is created, its `spec.channelTemplate` field MAY be populated to indicate which of several possible Channel implementations to use.
 It is RECOMMENDED to default the `spec.channelTemplate` field on creation if it is unpopulated.
 Once created, the `spec.channelTemplate` field MUST be immutable;